 As a matter of fact, consumers in China almost only choose perfume from international brands as gifts, since these are considered more decent.

-Chinese not only gift perfumes on Valentine’s day but also on other occasions like birthday, Christmas and anniversaries.
-Compared to other luxury goods, perfume from a high-end brand is more affordable, yet still wins the gift-giver a good “face” because of the brand reputation and the elegant design.
+Chinese not only gift perfumes on Valentine’s day but also on other occasions like birthdays, Christmas, and anniversaries.
+Compared to other luxury goods, perfume from a high-end brand is more affordable, yet still wins the gift-giver a good “face” because of the brand’s reputation and elegant design.

 International brands ensure the quality